 Capsular Contracture: Scar tissue, which forms internally around the breast implant, can tighten and make the breast round, firm, and possibly painful.
 Excessive firmness of the breasts can occur soon after surgery or years later.
 The occurrence of symptomatic capsular contracture is not predictable.
 The incidence of symptomatic capsular contracture can be expected to increase over time.
 Capsular contracture may occur on one side, both sides or not at all.
 It is more common with implant placement in front of the chest muscle layer.
-Treating capsular contracture may require surgery, implant replacement, or implant removal.
-Capsular contracture may reoccur after surgical procedures to treat this condition.
-Some surgeons believe that preventative antibiotics during dental work, and treatment for sinus infections and urinary tract infections may decrease this incidence.
+Treatment for capsular contracture may require surgery, implant replacement, or implant removal.
+Capsular contracture may reoccur after surgical procedures to treat this condition and it occurs more often in revision augmentation than primary augmentation.
+It may be helpful to take preventative antibiotics for dental treatments (cleaning, whitening strips, root canal treatment, and cavity treatments), sinus infection or urinary tract infection among other bacterial potential infection.
 Discuss this with your surgeon.

 Implant Extrusion / Tissue Necrosis: Lack of adequate tissue coverage or infection may result in exposure and extrusion of the implant through the skin.
 Tissue breakdown (necrosis) has been reported with the use of steroid drugs, after chemotherapy/radiation to breast tissue, due to smoking, microwave diathermy, and excessive heat or cold therapy.
 In some cases, incision sites fail to heal normally.
+Atrophy of breast tissue may occur.
 An implant may become visible at the surface of the breast as a result of the device pushing though layers of skin.
-If tissue breakdown occurs and the implant becomes exposed, implant removal may be necessary.
+If tissue break down occurs and the implant becomes exposed, implant removal may be necessary.
 Permanent scar deformity may occur.

 Skin Wrinkling and Rippling: Visible and palpable wrinkling of implants and breast skin can occur.
-Some wrinkling is normal and expected with saline-filled breast implants.
-This may be more pronounced in patients who have saline-filled implants with textured surfaces or thin breast tissue.
-It may be possible to feel the implant fill valve.
-Some patients may find palpable valve and wrinkles cosmetically undesirable.
-Palpable valve, wrinkling and/or folds may be confused with palpable tumors and questionable cases must be investigated.
+Some wrinkling is normal and expected with silicone gel-filled breast implants.
+This may be more pronounced in patients who have silicone gel-filled implants with textured surfaces or thin breast tissue.
+Palpable wrinkling and/or folds may be confused with palpable tumors and questionable cases must be investigated.

-Calcification: Calcium deposits can form in the scar tissue surrounding the implant and may cause pain, firmness. and be visible on mammography.
+Calcification: Calcium deposits can form in the scar tissue surrounding the implant and may cause pain, firmness, and be visible on mammography.
 These deposits must be identified as different from calcium deposits that are a sign of breast cancer.
 Should this occur, additional surgery may be necessary to remove and examine calcifications.